About Alerts#

 -

-Detection tools such as SIEM, IDS, EDR, or firewalls connected to TheHive
+Detection tools, such as SIEM, IDS, EDR, and firewalls, that push data to TheHive

 -